 - The ability and desire to work with young adults (ages 18-24) from diverse urban backgrounds

 - A positive attitude and good listening skills

 - The willingness to share your knowledge and experiences

 - Patience, understanding, and a sense of humor

 Steps on Becoming a Mentor:

 - Step 1: Please fill out the Year Up Chicago Mentor Application Form.
 This application is very important to the mentee as they will spend a significant amount of time reading it to learn more about each potential mentor.
 The more details you can provide in your answers, the better.

 - Step 2: We believe it’s important for prospective mentors to visit the Year Up site and view our programs in action to provide you with a clear sense of the vital role you will play in the professional development of our young adults.
-Please contact Jenny Wolfe at firstname.lastname@example.org or (312) 982-8231 to schedule a visit.
-During your tour and visit, we will be able to answer your questions about the mentor program and review our expectations.
+Please reach out to Rachel Wind to find a time to come learn more about our program: email@example.com.